-It was a nightmarish, breathless scream, simultaneously otherworldly and all too real.
-To them it seemed beyond physical in presence, beyond volume and all reason, and to such extent that it dredged up in each of them ancient, long forgotten fears so powerful and primal that they could only guess as to what originally inspired them.
-Steven immediately recognized the cry; it was the same cry that he and Yvonne had heard in their apartment, only this time it seemed far more threatening.
-The cry also seemed to command him, to call him to rush out to meet its source.
-Come to heel, it seemed to say, and do so at once, or I will destroy your little sanctuary with you still inside.
+It was a nightmarish scream, one seemingly beyond physical in presence, beyond volume and all reason, so much, in fact that it dredged up in each of them a primal terror, one so seemingly ancient that they couldn’t begin to guess what creature had first brought it into the world.
+Steven recognized the cry immediately; it was the same cry that he and Yvonne had heard, only this time its presence carried with it a threatening air, one that called him to rush out and meet its source.
+Come to heel, it seemed to say, come to heel like a dog to its master.
+Do so at once, or I will crush your fragile shelter into dust, and you along with it.

 Blades finished his retreat in haste, with Andy immediately following in suit.
 The group was too stunned by the sound to notice.
 Instead, each of them stared down the aisles, toward the front of the store at the now darkening windows.
 As if obeying the unspoken command of the cry, they slowly moved toward the door, and as they exited the store they stared at the sky in horror.